lweaver21/_Base/README.md

 # _Base
-Base repository for personal VS projects
+This is to bue used as the base repository for all of my personal VS projects.
+The list of completed projects include:

+n/a